 British citizenship gives you the right to remain in the UK for the rest of your life.
 You can live, work, study, claim benefits and apply for a British passport.
 Understand the requirements for UK citizenship, fees, and processing time.

-Contact our immigration lawyers for a free telephone consultation on 020 3744 2797 or complete our enquiry form to discuss your British citizenship application.
+Contact our citizenship lawyers for a free telephone consultation on 020 3744 2797 or complete our enquiry form to discuss your British citizenship application.

 British citizenship gives you the right to remain in the UK for the rest of your life, live, work, and study, claim benefits, apply for a British passport, and access the NHS at no cost.
 These are the same rights held by a British national.